AlexanderJWard/gpu-bytes/README.md

 - Footer, Post and Comment model based off Code Institute 'I think therefore I blog' example project.

+- GPU content taken from the product page of each card.
+Links are shown on each GPU detail page under "Sourced From" model field.

 ## Media

 - Placeholder image taken from  Pexels.
 Photo by Sergei Starostin: https://www.pexels.com/photo/graphics-card-in-close-up-photography-6704945/